theosanderson/metaFitch/README.md

 # metaFitch

-Metafitch is a project to perform reconstruction of character traits using Fitch's method
+Metafitch is a tool to perform reconstruction of character traits using Fitch's method